ibmm-unibe-ch/TemBERTure/README.md

 ```

-## Database Content

-The database included in this repository comprises:

-- **[Database Name]**: A brief description of the main database used.
-- **[File Names]**: List of files containing data in the database.
-- **[Data Format]**: Description of the data format used in the database.

-## Training Data

-In addition to the database, we also provide specific data for model training.
-These data have been prepared and pre-processed for direct use in training the models offered in this repository.

-- **[Dataset Name]**: A description of the training data.
-- **[Dataset Link]**: Datasets that were used to train, validate, and test TemStaPro are available in Zenodo.

 [1] A. Elnaggar et al., “ProtTrans: Toward Understanding the Language of Life Through Self-Supervised Learning,” IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., vol. 44, no. 10, pp. 7112–7127, Oct.
 2022, doi: 10.1109/TPAMI.2021.3095381.
 [2]	N. Houlsby et al., “Parameter-Efficient Transfer Learning for NLP.” arXiv, Jun.
 13, 2019.
 Accessed: Feb.
 14, 2024.
 [Online].
 Available: http://arxiv.org/abs/1902.00751